kaustubhhakim/atmodeller/docs/common_tasks.rst

 If you extend the capabilities of *Atmodeller*, you are encouraged to contribute your modifications to the main repository.
 For more information, see the :ref:`Developer's Guide <DevelopersGuideFile>`.

 .. note::
-    *Atmodeller* is built on `JAX <https://docs.jax.dev/en/latest/>`_, so all code must be compatible with JAX throughout the codebase.
-While JAX code closely resembles NumPy, there are important differences.
-The easiest way to get started is to explore the relevant sub-package, review the structure and examples, and adapt the existing code for your needs.
+    *Atmodeller* is built on `JAX <https://docs.jax.dev/en/latest/>`_, so most code must be compatible with JAX throughout the codebase.
+The main exceptions are components related to pre-processing (e.g., assembly of matrices and vectors) and output generation.
+However, any data structures or containers that are passed into the JAX-based numerical engine must be JAX-compliant.

+    While JAX code closely resembles NumPy, there are important differences---particularly around functional programming, immutability, and tracing.
+The easiest way to get started is to explore the relevant sub-package, review its structure and examples, and adapt the existing code to your needs.
 Numerous tutorials and resources explaining JAX are also available online.

-Remember that *Atmodeller* is designed to be highly modular, allowing each sub-package to be developed and tested independently.
-This modular structure makes it easier to focus on specific functionality without needing to modify or run the entire codebase.
+    *Atmodeller* is designed to be highly modular, enabling each sub-package to be developed and tested independently.
+This modular architecture makes it easier to focus on specific functionality without needing to modify or execute the entire codebase.

 Add thermodynamic data
 ----------------------